hady2/docs-travis-ci-com/user/multi-os.md

 ---
 title: Testing Your Project on Multiple Operating Systems
 layout: en
-permalink: /user/multi-os/
+permalink: /user/multi-os/live.me
 ---

-> The feature described in this document is considered beta.
-> Some features may not work as described.
+> The feature described in this document is considered beta.Some features may not work as described.

-If your code is used on multiple operating systems it probably should be tested on multiple operating systems.
+If your code is used on multiple operating systems it probably should be tested onmultiple operating systems.
 Travis CI can test on Linux and OS X.

 To enable testing on multiple operating systems add the `os` key to your `.travis.yml`: